apaier/FFCreatorMax-Cura/README.md

 ## Current Status
 As of right now none of this is working.
 Please see the wiki for the research so far.

+## Some notes on reading files
+The creator max appears to read files with either .gcode or .g extensions.
+However it is important to note that if the file name is too long, the file will not open properly and the print will not start.